sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL-step-by-step - oracle-to-postgresql.md

     ![Schema files list](./media/schema-files.PNG)

-    > Note: Open the **schema\tables\NW-psql.sql** file.
+    >**Note**: Open the **schema\tables\NW-psql.sql** file.
 Notice that all table names are lowercase--using uppercase names for tables and/or columns will require quotations whenever referenced.
-Furthermore, ora2pg converts datatypes fairly well, but if you have strong knowledge of the stored data, you can modify types to improve performance.
+Furthermore, ora2pg converts data types fairly well.
+If you have strong knowledge of the stored data, you can modify types to improve performance.
 You can export individual table schemas in separate files to facilitate review.

-3. One way to execute a SQL file against a PostgreSQL database is through the **psql** utility.
+3. Execute the PostgreSQL commands against the PostgreSQL database.
+You can use any PostgreSQL database client.
+One way to execute a SQL file against a PostgreSQL database is through the **psql** utility.
 Luckily, it is available at the `C:\Program Files (x86)\pgAdmin 4\v4\runtime` directory.
 Just as we did in task 4, we recommend appending this location to the system PATH variable.
 Note that you will need to restart your command prompt windows for the change to take effect.

     ![Adding psql to PATH variable](./media/adding-psql-loc-to-path.png)